 Additionally, some Pennsylvania men and women receive free MFHS family planning care through PA’s Family Planning Service Program, a Pennsylvania Department of Public Welfare program.

 MFHS ensures adults with declared family income below 100% of the Federal Poverty Index and all adolescents under 18 receive care for free.
 In addition, MFHS ensures adults with a declared between 101% and 250% of the FPI receive care at a discounted rate.

 By administering care through a network of direct and contract service providers, MFHS Reproductive Health Services serve 31,500 Pennsylvanians annually.
 Spread throughout the community, MFHS care is available at hospitals, community health centers, physician groups, and Planned Parenthood affiliates.
-And with evidence to suggest publically funded contraception services save $3.74 for every dollar spent, MFHS care is hugely cost effective.
+And with evidence to suggest publicly funded contraception services save $3.74 for every dollar spent, MFHS care is hugely cost effective.

 - Family Planning Councils of America

 - National Family Planning and Reproductive Health Association

 - PlanB One-Step for information on emergency contraception

 Program funding includes a grant from the U.S. Department of Health and Human Services (DHHS) Tilte X.